ohhsodead/FileMasta/README.md

 <br />

 ## What is OpenTheatre?
 OpenTheatre is a search engine designed to search and index files hosted among millions of web servers.
-It communicates with our own [file database](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0), which is updated daily by our robots that crawl through free access internet resources.
+It communicates with our own [Json API database](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0), which is updated daily by our robots that crawl through free access internet resources.
 All public resources are available for everyone to browse in our [directories database](https://github.com/invu/opentheatre-app/tree/master/assets), where users can submit open web directories.
 OpenTheatre hosts no content, we provide only access to already available files in a same way Google and other search engines do.

 ## Some features available
 - User-friendly with searches at lightning speed